quchen/unmaintainable_haskell/README.md

 10. Never import a module qualified under the same name twice.
 Combines well with the previous point.

-11. Import the same module multiple times, qualified under different names.
+11. Import the same module multiple times, qualified under different (suggestive) names.

 12. Boilerplate code should be avoided; GHC will complain when it requires explicit type annotations.